xKlams/42/README.md

 - Most projects are written in **C**.
 - Compilation is usually done via `Makefile`.
-- Follow the subject PDF in each folder for more context.
 - Norminette rules were strictly followed (where applicable).

 ---